S-Carlos-Teixeira/ecommerce-frontend/README.md

 ## Challenges
 We faced our first challenge in working collaboratively on the same project, but we overcame it with effective planning and communication.
-To keep track of tasks and progress, we utilized Jira, while Git helped us track changes and conflicts.
+To keep track of tasks and progress, we utilised Jira, while Git helped us track changes and conflicts.
 We also made use of branches to prevent conflicts.

 Our second challenge was designing the database to avoid data duplication.
 To achieve this, I used references and data population.
 For instance, when a product is added to the cart, an array of product ids is created instead of storing the product data.
 To obtain the product data, we can use the product id to retrieve it from the product collection.
 You can view below how the cart is structured in the database, the response, and how I populated the product data.